yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 CtH challenges conservative forms of academic top-down, expert-student (layman) learning and knowledge transfer in that it focuses on non-hierarchical, online first group learning in which the students educate one another.
 CtH therefore follows successful examples of open, decentralized, online-supported, tutorial based learning that are increasingly applied by successful companies.

 In contrast to the classical single author approach predominant in the humanities, software developing platforms like *github* allow and ask for collaboration.
 The very work process is open to mutual peer reviews, interventions and suggestions.
 This form of collaboration helps to form and improve projects at an early stage.
 The student puts less emphasis on authorship but instead orients herself towards advice and help of peers.
 The code of the projects is well documented and due to open licenses accessible to anyone.
 The projects are sustainable in the sense that other students or programmers in general can join them, take over a 'finished' or abandoned project, change and improve it.
-The learning environment thus not only encourages collaboration between UvA humanities students during accompanying courses but is moreover open for collaborations on a bigger scale, e.g. with other universities, labs, SMEs or civic movements.
+The learning environment thus not only encourages collaboration between UvA humanities students during associated courses but is moreover open for collaborations on a bigger scale, e.g. with other universities, labs, SMEs or civic movements.

-The programming language the students learn first, JavaScript, allows the creation and application of a broad range of data visualization such as cartography, timelines, graphs, diagrams or animations.
+The programming language the students learn first, JavaScript, allows the creation and application of a broad range of data visualizations such as cartography, timelines, graphs, diagrams or animations.
 The students can experiment with existing JavaScript libraries such as *Data Driven Documents*[⁵] and still gain good control over the visual outcome.
 These tools enhance the analysis and understanding of complex relations and concepts relevant to humanities research.
 At the same time data sets become comprehensible and presentable to a broader audience.
 The developed tools can be applied to different data sets.
 Especially with regard to open data sets provided by more and more cultural institutions and organizations[⁶], data visualization tools provide a great foundation for collaborative activities between universities and other institutions.

 With its focus on code CtH aims to form a basis for collaborations between public and private partners that are keen to explore new means of knowledge production and productively challenge conventional forms of teaching and scholarship by the creation of innovative information infrastructures and research environments.